mame82/UnifyingVulnsDisclosureRepo/README.md

 ## Not in repo

-- recent work on LOGITacker (brings most of this to a nRF52840 dongle, acting as stand-alone device)
+- recent work on LOGITacker (brings most of this to a nRF52840 dongle, acting as stand-alone device, exception see issue #2)
 - raw SDR captures
 - modified firmwares / project files from firmware analysis